romerol/blogging-api/README.md

 - The integration tests will use a database called `blog-db_test` that will be created automatically.

 The API can be tested by running the unit and integration tests OR by using the Docs UI.
+The tests will run in port 8081 by default.